AmolPardeshi99/SpaceXRockets/README.md

 # Spacex 🤩🔥

-Android App for showing SpaceX Rockets & their details.
-The objective of the assignment is to demonstrate the coding style and approach on following important aspects:
+Spacex is Android App for showing SpaceX Rockets & their details.
+The objective of the repository is to demonstrate the:

 * MVVM Android App architecture
 * Offline Supoort Using Room DataBase